Section 19-130 Sick leave.

 It does not reduce the employee's accumulated sick leave.

-of his normal rate of pay, up to the number of hours sold back to the city since October 1, 1988.
+rate of pay on the number of hours sold back to the city after October 1, 2000.